AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 - While the items are independent from each other their placement is not.
 Placing an item at a specific backpack **can and will** affect the way by which other items are be placed.

-- To solve this problem the network needs to have a global view of the problem, it must know the state of the backpacks and all the items that it has to insert.
+- To solve this problem the network needs to have a global view of the problem, it must know the state of the backpacks and all the items that it has to insert during the whole process.
 Otherwise its decisions would be based on a "local" view of the problem.

 **Why "classical" heuristic produce sub-optimal results?**
 The "classical" heuristics are "static", i.e., they perform the same item selection and placement procedure regardless of the input.
 This means that for specific inputs they will generate suboptimal results.
 For example, for the following input the heuristic from [Neural Combinatorial Optimization with Reinforcement Learning](https://arxiv.org/pdf/1611.09940.pdf) (`A simple yet strong heuristic is to take the items ordered by their weight-to-value ratios until they fill up the weight capacity`):